 Exit the bus terminus Siu Sai Wan Promenade and take the stairs going up to the Leaping Dragon Trail.

-Leaping Dragon Trail
+Leaping Dragon Walk

-The Leaping Dragon Trail is a moderately steep family trail that runs up a short hill (I assume it’s called Leaping Dragon Mountain).
+The Leaping Dragon Walk is a moderately steep family trail that runs up a short hill (I assume it’s called Leaping Dragon Mountain).
 Along the way, we saw so many wild boars.
 It’s completely normal.
 Walk past them without disturbing them till the trail reaches Cape Collinson Road.